richtrunzo/richtrunzo/README.md

+## About Me:

-:wave:  My name is Rich and I'm a full-stack software engineer looking for an opportunity within the software development industry.
+My name is Rich and I'm a full-stack software engineer looking for an opportunity within the software development industry.

 In early 2019 I began the self-taught path to becoming a software developer and quickly found that I have a passion for it - learning through online tutorials and building small projects in my free time.

 This past year, I decided to take the plunge, accelerate my learning, and dedicate myself to software development.
 I just finished up a 15-week coding bootcamp where I committed 10-12 hours a day to hone my development skills, learn new technologies, and build full-stack projects.

-### Technology I Use:
+## Technology I Use:

 <img align="left" alt="JavaScript" width="45px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png" />